nicolezattarin/co-living-DB/README.md

 # co-living-DB
+This repository contains the implementation of a database for a co-living business.
+The database is implemented in PostgreSQL and it is used to store all the information needed to manage a co-living business.

+The development of this database is part of the course of Foundations of Databases at the University of Padova, contributors are listed at the end of this document.

 ## Overview
 A co-living is a residential community living model that accommodates people living in the same dwelling unit, facilitated by a professional host.
 Co-living contributes to a lifestyle concentrated around an international community that provides shared housing for people with similar values or intentions.